MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 **`updateType`** - **Update Type**<br>
 `string`.
 Required.
 Allowed values: `Manifest versions`, `Docker image settings`.
 Default value: `Manifest versions`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the type of update that should be made to the manifest files.
+Specifies the type of update that should be made to the manifest files.
 In order to use both update types, add an instance of this task to the build pipeline for each type of update to be executed.
 <!-- :::editable-content-end::: -->
 <br>